skip to Main Content

 It is said that no home is complete without a dog.
 Gary went for a double, adopting two.
 And it appears that both dogs feel that no home is complete without Gary.
 He says, “Since I came back from vacation in the Far East, they don’t seem to want me out of their sight.
 It’s like I am being stalked.”

-I’d say that all parties are glad to be home, with each other, for the holidays.
+I’d say all parties are glad to be home together for the holidays.

 Best wishes to all my readers for a happy Thanksgiving with your family, furry or otherwise!